HenryNVP/ai-tutor/README.md

    ```
    You: "Create lesson notes about RegNet"
    AI: [Generates structured notes from uploaded documents]

-   You: "Save these notes to a file"
+   # Or create and save in one step:
+   You: "Create a lesson note file about the uploaded document"
-   AI: "Notes saved to data/generated/regnet_notes.txt"
+   AI: "Notes saved to data/generated/lesson_note_regnet.txt"
    ```

 5. **Generate Quizzes from Documents**